shanekhw/shanekhw.github.io/projects.md

 ![Dive](https://www.dropbox.com/s/m9ni5xbp1cunr7o/Dive.png?raw=1)

 One way to tackle adverse weather conditions (which SAW is vulnerable to) is by quickly passing through them.
-We
+We introduce a new flight mode - the Diving Mode.
+Using the same flap (so no additional actuators are needed), SAW can be invoked to enter dive at any point during its autorotating flight.
+And the transition is bi-directional, meaning it can go from autorotation to dive, or the reverse, at any desired instance.
+The transition is also extremely quick, requiring less than a second for a full transition

 ## Single Actuator Monocopter (SAM)